hfereidouni/DataScience/Milestone2/posts/FeatureEngineering1.markdown

 ### Question 1.1 (Histograms of shot counts (goals and no-goals separated), binned by distance)

-**NOTE** : First, I added all the mentioned features above to the `TidyData.py` file (modified the previous version of the TidyData.py file used in milestone 1).
-And based on that created the plots used below.
+**NOTE** : First, I incorporated all the features mentioned above into the TidyData.py file, modifying the previous version used in Milestone 1.
+Then, based on this modified file, I created the plots shown below.

 ```python